syncfusion-content/angular-docs/angular/Diagram/Symbol-Palette.md

 ---
 layout: post
-title: Define and add nodes/connectors to symbol palette
+title:  Add nodes and connectors in Syncfusion Symbol palette control.
 description: How to add shapes to the symbol palette and drag and drop them over the drawing area?
 platform: Angular
 control: Diagram